ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/message-store.md

 ## Read High Volume Message Store

 You can read the entire High Volume SMS message store then iterate through the `records` array in the response to parse each message's metadata.
-Use the `page` info to navigate through the entire message store if the numbers of records is greater than the maximum number of items per page.
+Use the `pageToken` to navigate through the entire message store if the numbers of records is greater than the maximum number of items per page.

 | API Endpoint | Description |
 |-|-|